Bucephalandra Pink Lady

 Common Name: Bucephalandra Pink Lady

-Buce Pink Lady is a truly rare variety that we just managed to get our hands on!
-The stems have a pink tint while the leaves are green with pronounced mid dribs.
-Although our current stock contains smaller specimen, this plant can grow larger than other types and the leaves can get up to 3 inches long.
-Like all the other Buce, it can be grown submerged or emersed.
-The plant is very slow growing, with new leaves sprouting from long, thin rhizomes.
-It can be propagated by cutting the rhizome and attached to driftwood and rocks using super glue gel or thread.
+Bucephalandra Pink Lady is a rare Bucephalandra variant characterized by pink-tinted stems and olive green leaves with pronounced mid-dribs.
+Although our current stock contains smaller specimen, this plant can grow larger than other variants and the leaves can get up to 3 inches long.
+All variants of Bucephalandra are very slow-growing, with new leaves sprouting from long, thin rhizomes.
+It can be propagated by separating the rhizome gently and attaching it to driftwood and rocks using super glue gel or thread.
 Every portion is potted and grown fully submerged.

 - Bucephalandra is an epiphytic aquarium plant so it can be attached to aquarium hardscape.